Complete Vegan Fitness Diet Guide [For Health & Performance]

 Dairy is Hit and Miss

 Lactose intolerance is relatively normal – humans can consume dairy healthily if they’re able to handle the digestive effects.
-This is something that depends heavily on exposure during pregnancy and during early childhood.
+This is something that depends heavily on exposure during pregnancy and early childhood.

 Dairy is a common food group on the European content and North America, but has a much smaller role in the diet of different cultures.